uri-library-data-services/iassist-preview/content/blog/iassist-twitter-account.md

 can include

 -   original statements,
--   republishing posts from other Twitter users (\"retweeting\" or RTs because, yes, \"retweet\" is a very silly word) and
+-   republishing posts from other Twitter users ("retweeting" or RTs because, yes, "retweet" is a very silly word) and
--   a reply to a specific Twitter user (an \"@ reply\" or a mention).
+-   a reply to a specific Twitter user (an "@ reply" or a mention).

 If you want to direct a post of your own to